TZstatsADS/spring-2022-prj1-ZaighamKhan1991/README.md

 Term: Spring 2022

-+ Projec title: Philosophy Finder
++ Project title: Philosophy Finder
 + This project is conducted by Zaigham Ali Khan

 + Project summary: [a short summary] Philosphy has seen many eccentric and world-changing personalities.
 From the time humans have started recording history, we have written